reactjs/react.dev/content/blog/2018-02-07-strict-mode.md

 Previously, React provided two ways for managing refs: the legacy string ref API and the callback API.
 Although the string ref API was the more convenient of the two, it had [several downsides](https://github.com/facebook/react/issues/1373) and so our official recomendation was to [use the callback form instead](https://reactjs.org/docs/refs-and-the-dom.html#legacy-api-string-refs).

-Version 16.3 adds a new option for managing refs that offers the convenience of a string ref without any of the downsides:
+React 16.3 added a third option that offers the convenience of a string ref without any of the downsides:
 `embed:16-3-release-blog-create-ref.js`

+Since object refs were largely added as a replacement for string refs, strict mode now warns about usage of string refs.

 > **Note:**
 >